IHE/ITI.Topologies/topologies.md

 Suppose Organization H is the governing organization for a Health Information Exchange Network, in which G is a member.
 Organization G hosts its own document sharing endpoint for access to its healthcare data by other members of H.

-We will represent this situation by using an OrganizationAffiliation resource with a code of "HIE Connectivity" to indicate this fact to other members in the directory.
+We will represent this situation by using an OrganizationAffiliation resource with a code of "HIEResponder" to indicate this fact to other members in the directory.
 If the endpoint were to be pointed to by the Organization H resource, it is not clear that data for H would not be returned by that endpoint, and H might have multiple affiliated organizations for which it needs to provide endpoints.
 Pointing at G's endpoint from G's Organization resource is more aligned with what is commonly done today, but would only work unambiguously if the directory is purpose built such that it is assumed that all endpoints are accessible to members of H.
 However, if G needs multiple endpoints to support different affiliated organizations that provide access to it, then it would be challenging to differentiate the different endpoints attached to G.
-In this example, OrganizationAffiliation allows the Endpoint to be declared specific to G while still making it clear that it is affiliated with H.
+In this example, OrganizationAffiliation allows the Endpoint to be declared specific to G while still making it clear that it is accessible by Initiators on H's network.

 ![Organization Specific Endpoint Controlled by Affiliate](images/dir-org-specific-endpoint-from-affil.svg)